In the Media

-But Sarah Watson, deputy director of the Citizens Housing & Planning Council, which is helping pave the way for micro-apartments in New York, said changing lifestyles among the younger generation makes living in small spaces more feasible.
+But Sarah Watson, deputy director of the Citizens Housing and Planning Council which is helping to pave the way for micro-apartments in New York, said changing lifestyles among the younger generation makes living in small spaces more feasible.

-“Density is great, but it means more than just tall buildings,” said Jerilyn Perine, of the Citizen’s Housing and Planning Commission.
-With the approval of the $1.5 billion project at the old Domino sugar plant, our Executive Director commenting on other issues that must be considered.
+“Density is great, but it means more than just tall buildings,” said Jerilyn Perine of the Citizens Housing and Planning Council.
+With the approval of the $1.5 billion project at the old Domino sugar plant, our executive director commented on other issues that must be considered.

 The American Institute of Architects selects Four Recipients for the 2014 Institute Honors for Collaborative Achievement

-“She’s capable of being bold and a risk taker and being innovative.”said Jerilyn Perine, executive director of the Citizens Housing and Planning Council.
-Our Executive Director, expressing her confidence in Mayor DeBlasio’s choice for Deputy Mayor for Housing and Development Alicia Glen.
+“She’s capable of being bold and a risk taker and being innovative,” said Jerilyn Perine executive director of the Citizens Housing & Planning Council.

-Executive Director, Jerilyn Perine comments on Mayor’ DeBlasio’s selection for Deputy of Mayor for Social Services Lilliam Barrios-Paoli.
+Executive Director, Jerilyn Perine comments on Mayor deBlasio’s selection for Deputy Mayor for Social Services Lilliam Barrios-Paoli.
 The two worked together at the Housing Preservation Department.